-The PMO Conference in London, UK, is in its fourth year.
+The PMO Conference 2018 in London, UK, is in its fourth year.
 It’s a large gathering of PMO people and focuses heavily on the issues, challenges, tools and process around PMO practices.
-We love it because it’s totally dedicated to the world of the project office, whereas many other project management conferences don’t include much in the way of PMO content.
+We love it because it’s totally dedicated to the world of the project office.
+Many other project management conferences don’t include much in the way of PMO content.

 We sent our roving reporter, Elizabeth Harrin, to the event to find out about the trends and challenges shaping the PMO industry today.
 Here’s her report.

-The PMO Conference on June 13, 2018, covered a wide range of topics.
+The PMO Conference 2018 held on June 13, covered a wide range of topics.
 With multiple strands scheduled throughout the day, there were plenty of sessions to choose from and lots of experts on hand to listen to.

-After my day in London, there are some themes that stood out as trends, or at least hot discussion topics in the field at the moment.
+After my day in London, there are some themes that stood out as trends or hot topics in the industry.
 These topics were mentioned throughout the day, and by a number of different speakers.
 Here’s what I took away from the conversations.

 Managing a 21st Century PMO

 Jack Duggal, author of The DNA of Strategy Execution: Next Generation Project Management and PMO, spoke about how we need to take a hard look at the world outside our project environments in his keynote presentation.
 He said that we are still building PMOs based on old ideas.
 The world we work in is frequently dynamic, changing, ambiguous, uncertain, non-linear, complex and emergent.
 Many of the processes we follow are not.

 For example, even a simple tweet can change the direction of travel for a project or business.
 The more we try to control events, the messier they get.
 He advocated for humility and an appreciation that there are some things that are unpredictable given the velocity of change.